Your location is: Home > Product knowledge > What is a Grain Bucket Elevator?

 What is a Grain Bucket Elevator?

-Grain Bucket Elevator is a bucket elevator used for vertical transportation of granular or powdered grain and similar materials.
-It continuously scoops grain from the hopper to vertically lift it from a low position to a specified height.
-It can solve the problem of connecting and conveying grain between equipment at different heights (such as granaries, grinders, and conveyor belts), reduce manual handling costs, and prevent grain from scattering, moisture, and contamination during transportation.
-The lifting height is 3-50 meters, and the lifting capacity is 5-100 cubic meters per hour.
+Grain Bucket Elevator is an elevator used for vertical transportation of granular or powdered grain and similar grain materials.
+It continuously scoops grain through the hopper and lifts it vertically from a low position to a specified height.
+It solves the problem of connecting and conveying grain between equipment at different heights, such as silos, mills, and conveyor belts, reducing labor handling costs and preventing grain from scattering, moisture, and contamination during transportation.
+It has a lifting height range of 3-50 meters and a lifting capacity of 5-100 cubic meters per hour.
 It can be used in grain processing or storage production lines.

-The Grain Bucket Elevator vertically transports bulk grains such as wheat, corn, rice, and flour from a feed point (e.g., harvesting site) to storage silos, processing units, or packaging lines.
-The housing is available in carbon steel (affordable, durable, and suitable for dry environments) or stainless steel (acid and alkali resistant, ideal for wet or corrosive environments).
-The hopper is available in polypropylene (PP) plastic (lightweight and wear-resistant, suitable for small and medium-sized grains) or steel plate (high strength, suitable for large grains or grains with high hardness).
+The Grain Bucket Elevator transports bulk grains such as wheat, corn, rice, and flour vertically from the feed point to storage silos, processing units, or packaging lines.
+Its housing is available in affordable, durable carbon steel or acid- and alkali-resistant stainless steel.
+The hopper can be constructed of either polypropylene (PP) plastic (lightweight and wear-resistant, suitable for small and medium-sized grains) or steel plate (highly strong, suitable for large or hard grains).
+However, a Grain Bucket Elevator is not suitable for conveying sticky, wet, or highly corrosive grains, as these materials can accelerate equipment damage.
+If this is required, contact the manufacturer for modifications or additional features.

 What are the applications of the Grain Bucket Elevator?

-The Grain Bucket Elevator can vertically lift various grains, including powders (flour, rice flour, soy flour, etc.) and granules (wheat, rice, millet, oats, corn, soybeans, and sorghum), from one location to another.
-It is commonly used for grain processing and storage in flour mills, fertilizer plants, ethanol plants, malt mills, and feed processing plants.
+The Grain Bucket Elevator can lift various types of grains vertically from one location to another, including powdered flour, rice flour, bean flour, and granulated wheat, rice, millet, oats, corn, soybeans, and sorghum.
+Grain Bucket Elevators are commonly used for grain processing and storage in flour mills, fertilizer plants, ethanol plants, malt plants, and feed processing plants.

 In grain storage, the Grain Bucket Elevator can transport bulk grain from the ground to 50-meter-high silos for storage.
 It can also transport grain from silos to transport vehicles or subsequent processing equipment upon shipment.